alexbestul/GoHipChat/README.md

 # GoHipChat
 Go.cd plugin for integration with HipChat.
+Supports simple notification of pipeline statuses in a HipChat room.